EVA GAJZER, Founder & CEO

 Eva has been at the forefront of iconic brand transformation since 2001.

-In 2007, after working at Ogilvy & Mather / BIG and consulting with other communication offices, she opened Oneness, a new and truly original think tank and design group, bringing conscious branding to market.
-Since that time, Eva has developed strategic thinking and design for cutting edge people and their innovative brands, inviting her clients into an evolving collective consciousness that values compassion and mission, while also delivering tangible value to all stakeholders.
-A business strategist and brand visionary, Eva has helped organizations become mindful of their actions and the experiences they create since 2001.
+Since that time, Eva and her team have developed strategic thinking and design for cutting edge people and their innovative brands, inviting her clients into an evolving collective consciousness that values compassion and mission, while also delivering tangible value to all stakeholders.
+A business strategist and brand visionary, Eva has helped organizations become mindful of their actions and the experiences they create.

 On the ground, Eva helps her clients gain the tools they need to shift and expand internally while galvanizing their diverse audiences.
 She brings her unique perspective to help brands intersect with their critical stakeholders while strengthening their social and commercial relevance.
 With a broad range of go-to-market experience, Eva has worked with blue chip, start-up and emerging brands and is an expert on Millennials and Moms.